jbankz/MedicalManager/README.md

 This is a simple mobile application that enables users to store the list of their medications and also reminds them when to take their medications.
 The app makes use of the following components for development.

+# Requirements for building this project
-•	ROOM – A database for offline persistent
+1. ROOM â€“ A database for offline persistent
-•	ButterKnife – For initializing views
+2. ButterKnife â€“ For initializing views
-•	Firebase Authentication – For users’ authentication
+3. Firebase Authentication â€“ For usersâ€™ authentication
-•	Esspresso – For recording UI tests
+4. Esspresso â€“ For recording UI tests

 # Prerequisites
-In other to finish build this, you’ll need the following
+In other to finish build this, youâ€™ll need the following
 1. A computer (Laptop or Desktop)
 2. Android studios 3.0 up to the latest